-- Ex: Age of Mythology, Charioteer

-- Costs 60 wood, 40 food and 40 seconds to spawn

-- Shadow costs vary over game

-- Early on, food and wood expensive, spawn doesn't matter

-- Mid-game, much food and wood, spawn makes it harder to pump out new units

-- End-game, no wood, spawn is priceless

-- Use variability to add subtlety to game.
-Vary environment and vary shadow costs (ex: more trees)

-- Challenge for level designer

-- Expert players will appreciate
+- Ex: Age of Mythology has wood and food.
+Food is inexhaustible, wood is finite - Charioteer - Costs 60 wood, 40 food and 40 seconds to spawn - Shadow costs vary over game - Early on, food and wood expensive, spawn doesn't matter - Mid-game, much food and wood, spawn makes it harder to pump out new units - End-game, no wood, spawn is priceless - Use variability to add subtlety to game.
+Vary environment and vary shadow costs (ex: more trees to vary cost of wood) - Challenge for level designer - Expert players will appreciate